 Other options include fixed bridges and removable partial dentures.
 Fixed bridges require cutting down the teeth adjacent to the missing tooth site and then cementing a multiple-unit restoration across the area.
 Recurrent decay, gum disease, and other factors often doom fixed bridges to earlier failure than implant restorations.
 Cutting down a tooth weaken its structure and increases the likelihood of fracture, which often results in both the fractured tooth AND the bridge being removed.

-Before a diagnosis and treatment plan can be rendered, Dr. Smith, Lustig, Banker, or Benson will start by gathering information on your past medical and surgical history, medications, allergies, and social history.
+Before a diagnosis and treatment plan can be rendered, Dr. Lustig, Dr. Banker, Dr. Neeley and Dr. Ducote will start by gathering information on your past medical and surgical history, medications, allergies, and social history.
 If available, the x-rays sent by your dentist will be reviewed.
 In many cases, a cone-beam CT scan will be taken in our office, which allows us to look at your bone structure in 3D, as opposed to the traditional 2D films.

 A comprehensive examination will be performed, including evaluation of hard and soft tissue quality, tooth and bite stability, coexisting infection or pathology, etc. After all this information is gathered and considered, the potential treatment options will be discussed.
 During this discussion, your surgeon will work with you to tailor a treatment plan to your individual wants, goals, needs, and budget.
 For your comfort, various anesthetic options are available, including local anesthetic (numbing medicine), oral sedation, and/or intravenous sedation.

 Once a treatment plan is chosen, the pertinent details are reviewed, consents are signed, pre-operative instructions are given, financial/insurance estimates are determined, and a surgery date is chosen.